aquavitae/norman/doc/source/index.rst

     This class should be subclassed to define the fields in the table.
     It may also optionally provide `validate` and `validate_delete` methods.

+    Field names should not start with ``_``, as these names are reserved for internal use.

+    .. attribute:: _uid

+        This contains a unique integer in the session.

+        It's primary use is as an indentity key during serialisation.
+It may be manually set to any integer except 0, overriding the default value which is calculated using `uuid.uuid4` upon its first call.
+        It is not necessarily required that it be universally unique.

     .. method:: validate